-There’s no minimum or maximum price that each mattress had to meet to qualify for this list.
+There’s no minimum or maximum price that each mattress had to meet in order to qualify for this list.
 That means you won’t just find budget level mattresses in this post.
-You might find a luxury mattress that is priced around $1,500, but you may also find one that we think is undervalued given its quality.
-However, we have broken them down into price tiers for your convenience based on the price of a queen size.
+You might find a luxury mattress that is priced around $1,500, but one that we think is undervalued given its quality.
+However, we have broken the beds down into different price tiers for your convenience based on the cost of a queen size mattress.

 If none of the mattresses on this list catch your eye, though, you may want to check out our Mattress Finder Quiz to find a bed that best suits your particular sleeping habits.

-First, let’s start with its durability.
+First, let’s start with construction.
 This is one of a few hybrid mattresses that you can actually find under the $500 mark.
 Why does a hybrid mattress matter?
 Glad you asked.
-Well, the term hybrid means the mattress contains both coils and layers of foam, and coils in general are much more durable and supportive than the typical dense poly-foams most budget beds use for their support foundation.
+Well, the term hybrid means the mattress contains both coils and layers of foam, and coils in general are much more durable and supportive than the typical firm poly-foams most budget beds use for their support foundation.
 So, durability—check that box.

 What about comfort?
-Well, although this bed has a memory foam top layer, it actually behaves more like a neutral or proprietary foam.
+Well, although this bed has a quilted memory foam top layer, it actually has more of a neutral-foam feel.
 This means the mattress has a soft foam feel, but it doesn’t quite contour to your body the way traditional memory foam does.
 A lot people out there prefer this type of feel.

-Brooklyn Bedding is another company known for making super high quality beds.
-They operate out of a massive, state-of-the-art facility in Arizona where they manufacture their beds.
-So rest easy knowing your bed was constructed in the good ol’ US of A. I know that matters to a lot of people.
+As we eluded to above, Brooklyn Bedding has a reputation in the online mattress industry for making super high quality beds.
+They operate out of a massive, state-of-the-art manufacturing facility in Arizona so rest easy knowing your bed was constructed in the USA.
+I know that matters to a lot of people.